BerDruziki/RUBY-Application/README.md

-Calculator in Ruby, just for fun!
+Application in Ruby, just for fun!